mickymacirl/rathmackneecastle/README.md

 The opacity of the corresponding image lightened.

-### Gallery Image Responiveness
+### Gallery Image Responsiveness

-The History Gallery responiveness was tested so that when a user changes window resolution, the gallery should follow the row and column rules, and sit to the bottom of the page on 320px devices and to the right on 700px or more.
+The History Gallery responsiveness was tested so that when a user changes window resolution, the gallery should follow the row and column rules, and sit to the bottom of the page on 320px devices and to the right on 700px or more.

 **Test Steps:**